Value of Business Based on Adjusted Owner Benefit

 - The EBITDA of Bill’s Cabinet Shop is thus $260,000.

-The EBITDA of the business does not necessarily incorporate the true cash flow for the buyer of the business.
-In reality, the business also may have paid significant salaries or management fees to the owner of the business (or to family members of the business), and the business may also have paid personal expenses of the owner (and treated such expenses as business deductions in the tax return).
+The EBITDA of the business does not necessarily incorporate the true economic profits derived by the seller of the business (or adjusted owner benefit).
+The adjusted owner benefit also captures salaries or management fees paid to the owners of the business.
+Further, the adjusted owner benefit captures personal expenses of the owner that are expensed in the financial statement).
+Unrecorded sales (if proven) are also included in adjusted owner benefit.
 These salaries, fees, and expenses are hidden assets that benefit the owner and in reality constitute economic profits to the owner.

 Owner Add-Backs Common in South Florida Business Sales